 - Class 9 English Beehive Chapter 7 Poem On Killing a Tree

 - Class 9 English Beehive Chapter 7 Summary

 - Class 9 English Beehive Chapter 7 Hindi Translation

 - Class 9 English Beehive Chapter 7 NCERT Book

 9th English Beehive Chapter 7 Question – Answers

-Question – Answers of Class 9 English Beehive Chapter 7 Packing and the poem The Duck and the Kangaroo are given here on Tiwari Academy to use online or download in PDF for free.
-All the solutions are updated for new academic session 2021-2022.
+Question – Answers of Class 9 English Beehive Chapter 7 Reach for the Top and the poem On Killing a Tree are given below to download or view online free.
+All the solutions are updated for new academic session 2023-24.